joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/RmuwdXC.png)

-* **I'm going to choose the same size of the vm as I did for my workstation.
-I had issues installing AD on this server with only 1GB.
-So I recommend upgrading the size on this.
+* **I'm going to choose the same size for the VM as I did for my workstation.
+I had issues installing AD on this server with only 1GB, so I recommend upgrading the size for this.
 I selected the B2ms**

  ![Alt Text](https://i.imgur.com/M2zNy95.png)

  * **Create the username and password for the Windows 2019 Server.
 This will be the username and password you use to remote Windows Server.
-Im going to keep it simple and keep it as Admin123**
+I'm going to keep it simple and keep it as Admin123**

 ![Alt Text](https://i.imgur.com/dlYuXfH.png)

-* **Go to the networking tab and make sure you check the box to delete your public IP address and Nic after the vm is deleted.
-After that click on "Review and Create" Once your vm passes validation it'll be ready to deploy and remote into!!**
+* **Go to the Networking tab and ensure you check the box to delete your public IP address and NIC after the VM is deleted.
+After that, click on "Review and Create."
+Once your VM passes validation, it'll be ready to deploy and remote into!!**

 ![Alt Text](https://i.imgur.com/iSoTK2k.png)

-* **But before we remote into our Windows 2019 Server we have to make our Server a static IP Address.
-This is going to be our Domain Controller so we don't want this IP Address to change.
-If the DC obtained a new IP Address from DHCP then all devices on the network would lose connection to the Domain Controller and no devices will be on the network.
-Click on your Windows 2019 Server VM and click on "Network Settings"**
+* **But before we remote into our Windows 2019 Server, we have to assign a static IP address to our server.
+This will be our Domain Controller, so we don't want this IP address to change.
+If the DC obtained a new IP address from DHCP, all devices on the network would lose connection to the Domain Controller, and no devices will be on the network.
+Click on your Windows 2019 Server VM and then click on "Network Settings."**

  ![Alt Text](https://i.imgur.com/NQNZObS.png)